 To achieve a certificate, students must earn an overall average of 60% or more in the course.

 CHA Learning will award students a certificate for successful completion of the course.

 This course qualifies as a biomedical science credit for applicants to the Health Information Management program who do not have minimum Grade 12 Science, and qualifies for an exemption within the HIM program curriculum.
 Contact firstname.lastname@example.org for more information.

 - $750 for International Students

-A textbook is also required, which students must buy independently.
-More information will be provided after enrolment.
+A textbook is also required, which students must buy independently, find more information below.